-Ran 12 miles – It’s a sacrifice to wake up every Saturday at 4:30am to go practice.
-But it’s a small one if you compare it to what patients with cancer have to go through.
+It’s a sacrifice to wake up every Saturday at 4:30am to go running.
+But it’s a small sacrifice compared to what cancer patients must go through.

-Even though I have not made it to all of the practices, I’ve ran enough miles to feel prepared to run 13.1 miles in January 27th in the ING Half Marathon in Miami.
-I used to run for fun, more than 2.5 years ago.
-The most miles I did was 8 miles.
+Even though I have not made it to all the practices, I’ve ran enough miles to feel prepared to run 13.1 miles in January 27th in the ING Half Marathon in Miami.
+I used to run for fun, more than 2 ½ years ago.
+The most miles I did was 9 miles.
 But I never checked my time, my pace or my heart rate.
 I just ran.
 Well, I always had to walk a little in between.

-When I had to do the 8 miles in practice I was a little nervous, I’m not gonna lie.
-But it helps so much to have a team motivating you, people around you giving their best to make it ‘til the end AND people waiting for you at the finish line.
+When I had to do the 8 miles in practice I was a little nervous, I’m not going to lie.
+But it helps so much to have a team motivating you.
+People around you that are giving their best to make it until the end.
+And people waiting for you at the finish line.

 Thankfully, I did the 8 miles and ended in pretty good shape.
-I felt like I could have kept going, which motivated me even more and got me super excited.
+I felt like I could have kept going, which made me feel motivated and super excited for the race.

-When I had to do the 12 miles, I was way more nervous.
-I had never done 12 miles in my life.
+When it was time to do ran 12 miles, of course I was more nervous.
+I had never done 12 miles in my life!

-The day before practice that Saturday, I kicked a table and couldn’t put my running shoes on.
-So I missed practiced and felt like #$% because I thought I could NOT run 12 miles on my own, without other people running beside me and/or motivating all of us that are part of the team.
+The day before that Saturday, I kicked a table by mistake and couldn’t put my running shoes on.
+So, I missed practice and felt like #$%& because I thought it would be impossible to run 12 miles on my own, without other people running beside me and/or motivating all of us that are part of the team.

 I felt a funny pain in my knees and feet that I have never felt before.
 Well, I had never run 12 miles before so, that was not strange.
 I put some ice and slept like a baby.
-The next day I woke up like if nothing had happened.
-That right there let me know that Im stronger physically and mentally I have become.
+The next day I woke up like new.
+That’s when I realized how much stronger physically and mentally I have become.
 And it feels good.
 Even better when it’s for a good cause.

-If you haven’t, please click on this link:
+If you haven’t donated, please click on this link:

 All donations are tax deductible.

 It takes more than one person to beat cancer.
 Even the smallest donation it’s huge for the one who struggle with it every day.